braph-software/BRAPH-2/README.md

 See also:

-**Variational Autoencoder (VAE)**
+### Variational autoencoders (VAEs)

-BRAPH 2 also support pipelines based on **variational autoencoders (VAEs)**: generative neural-network models that learn a compact latent representation of the data, enabling reconstruction, generation, and exploration of underlying data structure.
+BRAPH 2 also support pipelines based on VAEs: generative neural-network models that learn a compact latent representation of the data, enabling reconstruction, generation, and exploration of underlying data structure.

 > Passaretti et al., *Clinical progression and genetic pathways in body-first and brain-first Parkinson’s disease*.
 > [Molecular Neurodegeneration (2025).](https://doi.org/10.1186/s13024-025-00866-5)